 Occupations and Workforce

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Chatsworth is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Chatsworth is a town of sales and office workers, professionals and service providers.
-There are especially a lot of people living in Chatsworth who work in office and administrative support (13.63%), sales jobs (10.34%) and teaching (8.18%).
+Unlike some towns, Chatsworth isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Chatsworth are a mix of both white- and blue-collar jobs.
+Overall, Chatsworth is a town of sales and office workers, service providers and professionals.
+There are especially a lot of people living in Chatsworth who work in office and administrative support (14.15%), sales jobs (11.48%) and management occupations (6.90%).

 Also of interest is that Chatsworth has more people living here who work in computers and math than 95% of the places in the US.